kamilkisiela/apollo-angular/docs/source/example-schema.md

 order: 3
 ---

-In the documentation we'll show examples of using Apollo in React via the GitHunt example application.
+In the documentation we'll show examples of using Apollo in Angular via the GitHunt example application.

 GitHunt is a Product Hunt-style application that shows a list of GitHub repositories, sorted by votes with attached comments.
 [The API](https://github.com/apollostack/GitHunt-API) demonstrates combining two data sources--a third-party API (the GitHub API), and a local database--in a single GraphQL endpoint.

-The front-end, which we'll focus on here, displays a lot of the techniques that you can use to build an great React UI for *any* GraphQL server.
-You can check out the full source code on [GitHub](https://github.com/apollostack/GitHunt-React), or just follow the snippets here.
+The front-end, which we'll focus on here, displays a lot of the techniques that you can use to build an great Angular UI for *any* GraphQL server.
+You can check out the full source code on [GitHub](https://github.com/apollostack/GitHunt-Angular2), or just follow the snippets here.

 <h2 id="githunt-schema">The GitHunt Schema</h2>